 Day 1 – Perth to Fitzgerald River National Park

-This is our biggest day of driving travelling around 10 hours with stops along the way.
+This is our biggest day of driving, travelling around 10 hours with stops along the way.
 Walking time is about an hour.
-Tonight we swag camp at Fitzgerald River National Park which has toilet but no shower facilities.
-Lunch and dinner are provided.
+Tonight, swag camp at Fitzgerald River National Park, which has toilet but no shower facilities.

 Day 2 – Fitzgerald River to Cape Le Grand National Park

-Today we travel 2.5 hours with stops along the way.
+Today travel 2.5 hours with stops along the way.
 Walking time is about 3 hours and you’ll be swag camping with toilet and shower facilities at Cape Le Grand.
-All meals are provided.

 Day 3 – Cape Le Grand to The Nullarbor